pcarbonn/H-Calc/README.md

+WORK IN PROGRESS !
+Use at your own risk.

 So, you want to write an interpreter for your own Domain Specific Language (DSL), in Haskell...
 Then, clone H-Calc and start editing it.
 H-Calc is a showcase of the best Haskell technologies to write such an interpreter :

 - [megaparsec](http://hackage.haskell.org/package/megaparsec): a library to parse source code in your DSL, and build the corresponding Abstract Syntax Tree (AST)